appsembler/launchpad/README.md

 ### Overview

 Understanding a few basic aspects of the (complex!)
-Theia extension architechture should get you started.
+Theia extension architecture should get you started.

 To create an extension object, export a class object which itself implements a Theia base classes (e.g., we do this [here][extension-base-class]) and then register your class (e.g., [here][extension-base-class-register]).